W34K3D/W34K3D/Python Documentation.md

 ```

 The break statement stops a loop when a condition is met.
-It's handy if you're unsure when a specific condition will be satisfied.
+&nbsp; It's handy if you're unsure when a specific condition will be satisfied.

 ```py
 # The following code will keep asking the user to input